 Resources for Medication:

-Diabetes Self-Management Education (DSME) Program curricula can help patients adopt healthy behaviors, manage disease symptoms and prevent further disease progression.
-Diabetes Prevention Program (DPP) curricula can help patients adopt healthy behaviors to prevent the onset of type 2 diabetes.
+Diabetes Self-Management Education and Support (DSMES) Program curricula can help patients adopt healthy behaviors, manage disease symptoms and prevent further disease progression.
+The National Diabetes Prevention Program (NDPP) curricula can help patients adopt healthy behaviors to prevent the onset of type 2 diabetes.
 These lifestyle change programs are known to be more effective then providing patients with education during physician visits or at hospital discharge, as they incorporate self-care principles and provide a group setting to give individuals the emotional support needed to make lifestyle changes.

-Hospitals may demonstrate collaboration with one of the following DSME training or prevention programs:
+Hospitals may demonstrate collaboration with one of the following DSMES training or prevention programs:

 - Diabetes Self-Management Education/Training Program (ADA recognized/AADE certified)